A year of intense preparation leads Rosendale to the most prominent stage of his life.

 “Matt Peters finally won it for the U.S. in 2017,” Rosendale said.
 “It’s great to see our chefs getting the benefits of every year of building blocks the chefs before them put in place.”

 Having achieved his goal of competing at Bocuse d’Or, Rosendale returned to his job at The Greenbrier with a new outlook on his role at the resort.
-Satisfied with his accomplishments there in just four years there, he noted an eagerness to take his talents elsewhere.
+Satisfied with his accomplishments there, he felt an eagerness to take his talents elsewhere.

 “I had young kids, and I saw the need to spend more time with them at that age,” Rosendale said.
 “I also wanted to return to being an entrepreneur.”